Find better matches with our advanced

 Further thoughts and readings if you've the time - your thoughts/replies will be appreciated and may be concatenated.

 Relationships based on passion are volatile.
 Certainly, passion is definitely enjoyable.
 We are all sexual and a major part of it is that desire.
 But it is volatile, and it does not follow rules.
 You are attracted to who you are attracted to.
 It's only honest to admit to it.
 Most cases of cheating are subject to this.
 Not that I think cheating is 'ok', but I understand why it happens.
 It's because people are naturally attracted to other people.
 That said, if you so feel the need to sleep with someone else, have the courage and share that information with your partner *before* you do such a thing.
 Who knows what will happen, your partner may even be OK with you two taking a break for adventures...
 If only you had asked.
 Personally I can be very monogamous and romantic in that sense, but I don't condemn the above.
-I've discovered that I like the polyamorous proposition: loving many people at once.
-But that, for me anyway, does not mean necessarily having sexual relations but being free to admire and at most flirt.
-What is more important is not to break the honesty and trust of the relationship.
+As a note here, I found out about myself that when I'm in a very serious relationship and really love the one I am with I become almost absolutely monogamous and even jealous to my own surprise.
+I've discovered that after all and despite its allure the polyamorous proposition: loving many people at once, is maybe not for me.
+It would take too much effort to do, and I want to focus most of my life to creativity, development and philanthropy.
+What is important is not to break the honesty and trust of the relationship.
 Sadly a lot of relationships do not begin on honest 'footsteps' and remain off them for the most part.
 Sure, the allure of the romance and the first get to know you steps is wonderful: but leads to this thing called a positive illusion.
 A bubble if you will, wherein everything is 'perfect', and where you learn nothing bad or nothing that could be perceived badly about your partner.
 Not their real thoughts, not their real selves.
 And I ask - the obvious question begged - is this worth it?
 Is this all you are after?
 A glimpse of passion and then burn, torture and all over again?

 I'm definitely not into that, I expect of others what I am willing to offer, openness and honesty.
 What I am looking for is a relationship that is worth it.
 One that will at least, if things don't work, out leave a strong friendship behind reminding us both that this was not a waste.
 I don't know everything, I know I may be wrong in many cases, but I'm not afraid to make my thoughts known.
 To be known, to share myself - to be intimate in also the non-sexual way.